turnertg/solr-rpm/README.md

     solr healthcheck -c <collection> -z <zkHost>

-Although you can stop solr-server using `solr stop`, it is *NOT* recommended.
+Although you can stop solr-server using `solr stop`, it is *NOT* recommended because SystemD is configured to automatically restart the service and will hence lead to undesired behavior.
-Because:

-1. Once `solr stop` is issued, server will stop and cleanly exit but will likely not clean the PID file (unless `sudo` is used).
-2. If Solr cleanly exits, `systemctl` will not detect a stop and will not try to restart it, but will remain in `active (exited)` state.
-3. Above two points mean PID file will point to a killed process.
-4. Issuing `systemctl stop solr-server` after `solr stop` will cause a failure, but will clean the PID file.
-You can start `solr-server` normally after that.
+If you want to conduct experiments, it will be better to start solr on any port other than 8983 using `solr start`.
+See `solr --help` for details after installation.

 ## Directory tree